hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 This chain of thought pattern matches on the above one intentionally to drive the point home a bit more thoroughly.

 1. If you commoditize a component into an industrialized form, that enables others to innovate on top
-2. Then you can leverage consumption behavior in order to detect successful innovations.
+2. Then you can leverage consumption behaviour in order to detect successful innovations.
 3. Finally, you can commoditize any identified success to become a fast follower without incurring prohibitive R&D risk.
 This repeats indefinitely.

 ![An ILC diagram showing the zig zag upwards motion of the commodification and industrialization of individual innovations](./src/images/ilc-model.png "The zig-zag evolution of innovation via cooperative competition"){.w-full}